 In the preceding sections of this chapter, I show you how using groups in ACT! is a good thing.
-I show you how to add contacts to and remove them from groups.
 By now, you're probably an old group pro, qualified to receive an Official ACT!
 Groupie certificate.
 But, like the best-laid plans of mice and keyboards, there is one small hitch to your otherwise perfect world.
 What happens if you forget to add a contact to a group?